aharonium/opensiddur.org/posts/HTML/prayers/collective-welfare/earth/shema-by-rabbi-arthur-waskow.html.md

 <hr />

-Rabbi Arthur Waskow's expansion of and meditation on the <a href="https://secure.wikimedia.org/wikipedia/en/wiki/Shema">Shema</a> was originally composed on the 6th of Tishrei, 5764 (October 2nd, 2003).
+Rabbi Arthur Waskow's "Sh'ma: An Interpretation for the 21st Century" was originally composed on the 6th of Tishrei, 5764 (October 2nd, 2003).
 </body>
 </html>